 Toni Marie Palmertree

-Additional roles include, Tosca, Nedda (I Pagliacci), Violetta, (La traviata), Donna Elvira (Don Giovanni), Elisabetta (Don Carlo), Giorgetta (Il Tabarro) and Suor Angelica (Suor Angelica).
+This season, Ms. Palmertree looks forward to debuting the role of Contessa in Le nozze di Figaro with Delaware Opera in addition to joining the roster of The Metropolitan Opera.
+Previous roles include, Tosca, Violetta, (La Traviata), Donna Elvira (Don Giovanni), Elisabetta (Don Carlo), Giorgetta (Il Tabarro) and Suor Angelica (Suor Angelica).

 Ms. Palmertree is proud to hold many awards, including the Richard F. Gold Career Grant by the Shoshana Foundation, and winner of The Metropolitan Opera National Council District Awards.